CS 3700 - Networks and Distributed Systems

 In this class, we will use the Coaches Challenge to handle requests for regrading.
 Each student is allotted two (2) challenges each semester.
 If you want a project or a test to be regraded, you must come to the professors office hours and make a formal challenge specifying (a) the problem or problems you want to be regraded, and (b) for each of these problems, why you think the problem was misgraded.
 If it turns out that there has been an error in grading, the grade will be corrected, and you get to keep your challenge.
 However, if the original grade was correct, then you permanently lose your challenge.
 Once your two challenges are exhausted, you will not be able to request regrades.
 You may not challenge the use of slip days, or any points lost due to lateness.

 Note that, in the case of projects, all group members must have an available challenge in order to contest a grade.
 If the challenge is successful, then all group members get to keep their challenge.
-However, if the challenge is unsuccessful, then all group members permamently lose one challenge.
+However, if the challenge is unsuccessful, then all group members permanently lose one challenge.

 For programming projects, we will use flexible slip days.
-Each student is given four (4) slip days for the semester.
+Each student is given ten (10) slip days for the semester.
 You may use the slip days on any project during the semester in increments of one day.
-For example, you can hand in one project four days late, or one project two days late and two projects one day late.
+For example, you can hand in one project ten days late, or one project two days late and two projects four days late.
 You do not need to ask permission before using slip days; simply turn in your assignment late and the grading scripts will automatically tabulate any slip days you have used.